 U.S. assistance supports Uruguay’s ability to combat terrorism, international crime, and the trafficking of persons, materials, and drugs.
 It also strengthens and maintains the Uruguayan military's peacekeeping and disaster response capabilities.

 Bilateral Economic Relations

-U.S. exports to Uruguay include machinery, perfumes/cosmetics, toys and sports equipment, oil, and agricultural products.
-U.S. imports from Uruguay include beef, prepared meat, dairy, eggs, honey, and hides and skins.
-About 100 U.S.-owned companies operate in Uruguay, and many more market U.S. goods and services.
+Bilateral goods trade between the United States and Uruguay was $1.46 billion in 2017.
+U.S. exports to Uruguay include toiletries and cosmetics, computer accessories, cellular phones, telecommunications equipment, and pharmaceuticals.
+U.S. imports from Uruguay include meat products, leather and furs, medicinal equipment, and wood products.
+About 120 U.S.-owned companies operate in Uruguay, and many more market U.S. goods and services.

 Uruguay's Membership in International Organizations

 Uruguay and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, and the World Trade Organization.

 Principal U.S. embassy officials are listed in the Department's Key Officers List.